wsaqaf/sljournalism/hyperledger/Readme.md

 Furthermore, disable the default file using:
   >     sudo a2dissite 000-default.conf

+### 8) Clone the sljournalism app

-8) Go to the root location of the www data files and clone github repo from: https://github.com/wsaqaf/sljournalism.git using the commands:
+Go to the root location of the www data files and clone github repo from: https://github.com/wsaqaf/sljournalism.git using the commands:

 	>			sudo chown $USER:$USER -R /var/www
 	>			sudo chmod -R 755 /var/www